taylorak/play-example-form/README.md

   1. **Distinct model and form classes.**  Most examples of form processing in Play "overload" the model classes to serve two tasks:  (1) specify the database schema structure; and (2) provide the "backing class" for forms.
-Requiring a single class to perform these two tasks works well only when the models and forms are both simple and similar in structure.
-In this example system, the [views.formdata package](https://github.com/ics-software-engineering/play-example-form/tree/master/app/views/formdata) provides classes for form processing, and the [models package](https://github.com/ics-software-engineering/play-example-form/tree/master/app/models) provides classes for database schemas.
+Requiring a single class to perform these two tasks appears to work well only when the models and forms are both simple and similar in structure.
+In this example system, the
+     [views.formdata package](https://github.com/ics-software-engineering/play-example-form/tree/master/app/views/formdata) provides
+     classes for form processing, and the [models package](https://github.com/ics-software-engineering/play-example-form/tree/master/app/models) provides classes for database schemas.
 Since Play requires the backing classes for forms to have public fields,